By Brenda K. Lowe, CPA, PFS |

 The IRS will hold a hearing on the proposed regulations on Dec.
 1; the earliest the proposal could be finalized is Dec.
 31, 2016.
 This means you still have time to make transfers under the current, more favorable regulations.

 If you think you could be affected by this new tax development, get in touch with your JAK accountant as soon as possible.
-We are familiar with the proposed regulations, and we can help you understand your options.
+We are familiar with the proposed regulations, and our tax professionals can help you understand your options.
 At the least, it’s worth knowing how you could be affected, so you can plan a successful business succession.